+General aviation airplanes and airports are safe and have had a steadily improving safety record over the past 25 years.
 Consider this: motor vehicle accidents happen continually but we seldom worry about them.
-Aviation accidents capture attention because they are so rare, but general aviation airplanes and airports are safe and have had a steadily improving safety record over the past 25 years.
+But aviation accidents capture attention because they are so rare.

 In the post-9/11 world, the small airplanes at your airport pose little if any threat.
-They are far too small (lighter than an empty Honda Civic!) to cause mass destruction.
+That's because they are far too small (lighter than an empty Honda Civic!) to cause mass destruction.
 And your airport is a neighborhood where the residents are the employees and local pilots.
 With the AOPA Airport Watch program, they report suspicious activity just as you would in your own neighborhood.